appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 **Example 2:**

-Another common flow for keeping your table data fresh happens when you submit new data to your datasource, and then re-run your original query as a success callback if the submission succeeds.
+When you submit new data to your datasource, re-run your original query as a success callback if the submission succeeds.
 Imagine you have a table whose data comes from your GET query `getData`, and a button that submits a form with new user input via a query called `sendNewData`:

 1. When the form is submitted via the button's `onClick`, it executes
     ```javascript